dlsuece-programming-fundamentals/termend-project-group-3-ang-ramos-suba/README.md

 ## Objectives

-To make an application that allows farmers to efficiently manage their inventory, expenses, and income To provide a system for accurately recording and tracking harvested products To enable farmers to monitor and analyze their expenses easily To be able to estimate farmers total income and profits To improve decision making through organized and accessible information To promote the use of apps and technology in agriculture
+- To make an application that allows farmers to efficiently manage their inventory, expenses, and income
+- To provide a system for accurately recording and tracking harvested products
+- To enable farmers to monitor and analyze their expenses easily
+- To be able to estimate farmers total income and profits
+- To improve decision making through organized and accessible information
+- To promote the use of apps and technology in agriculture

 ## Web Development Tools and Algorithms

-Detail the different web development tools you used in the project (HTML, CSS, JavaScript, Bootstrap, etc.).
-Describe the algorithms you implemented and their significance in the development stages.
+### Tools Used
+- **HTML** – structure of the application :contentReference[oaicite:2]{index=2}
+- **CSS** – layout, design, and responsiveness :contentReference[oaicite:3]{index=3}
+- **JavaScript** – functionality and logic :contentReference[oaicite:4]{index=4}

+### Algorithms Implemented
+- Profit Calculation (Income – Expenses)
+- Data Validation (ensures correct user input)
+- Inventory Tracking (stores and displays harvest data)
+- Local Storage Handling (persistent data saving)

+The system uses browser-based storage (`localStorage`) to retain user data even after refresh.

 ## Methodology